Find out what you can do to raise funds to support Kiwis for kiwi.

-It also costs money—for traps and baits; for research; to build a predator-proof fence for a kiwi créche; perhaps to employ a contract trapper; to run workshops to share kiwi conservation skills—the list is long.
+It also costs money— to find and monitor wild kiwi; to collect and transport eggs; to hatch chicks in safety; for traps and baits; for research; to build a predator-proof fence for a kiwi créche; perhaps to employ a contract trapper; to run workshops to share kiwi conservation skills—the list is long.

-The Kiwi Trust’s number one priority is to raise more money to support on-the-ground kiwi conservation projects and we’re appealing to individuals, communities and corporate sponsors to help achieve that goal.
+Kiwis for kiwi’s number one priority is to raise more money to increase kiwi populations and support on-the-ground kiwi conservation projects.
+We need help from individuals, communities and corporate sponsors to help achieve that goal.

 Take the lead

 Helpful online resources abound for anyone inspired to take the lead in fundraising for kiwi.
 One is the Fundraising Institute of New Zealand —a professional body for fundraisers and organisations involved with New Zealand charities and not-for-profits.

 Simple fundraising ideas include: